verbanicm/post-message-example/README.md

 Start both servers with `npm start`

-Click the Request access button to show the popup Click the Submit button to send back a token to the opener
+Click the Request access button to show the popup

+Click the Submit button to send back a token to the opener

+The developer console should show the token response and the HTML should show a success message.